 You do not want to start your business in a place where area boys and cult boys move around – that will be worse.
 To start this business, you can start with chilling and selling of cold drinks before you now go into other aspects of the business as time goes by like having an asun spot, shawarma section, suya section, pepper soup, and so on.

 If the drinks your customers buy are sold N400 naira for example outside your bar you can sell your drinks for N450 just to bring the customers in first.
 However, you still need to make your findings first before going into this business fully.
 First-hand information is necessary.

 This small scale business and a lucrative business in Nigeria.
 It is perfect if you are a good writer as a Nigerian man and you have solutions to the regular problems people ask on the internet.

 But before you start it you need to learn first or learn on the way like me meaning starting the blog and learning how to grow it alongside.
 Those who have been following this blog particularly my friends can tell you more story on this blog and how it started.
 Funny!

 However, I must confess that it is not a venture you should rush into solely for the purpose of making money.
-If you do this you’ll be discouraged in the long run.
+If you do this you will be discouraged in the long run.
 But surely you will make money at last if you first give value first and create bond between you and your readers.